niomartinez/scrape-ecom/README.md

 ## Overview

-SheetScrape is a powerful Google Sheets™ add-on that allows users to extract structured data from websites directly into spreadsheets without any coding required.
+SheetScrape is a powerful Google Sheets™ add-on that allows users to extract structured data from Amazon product pages directly into spreadsheets without any coding required.
 By simply providing a URL and specifying desired data points, users can automate data collection at scale with a single formula.

+**🆕 Now powered by Axesso API for reliable, bot-detection-free data retrieval!**

 Key features:
 - Extract 70+ data points from Amazon product pages across 18 marketplaces